opendocsg/slw-judgments-backfill/2017_SGHC_6/report.md

 47     The Plaintiff submitted that the meeting was not on a “without prejudice” basis and that the transcript of the recording was admissible in evidence.

-48     In _Sin Lian Heng Construction Pte Ltd v Singapore Telecommunications Ltd_ [2007] 2 SLR(R) 433, Sundaresh Menon JC, as he then was, said at [13], that there are two prerequisites before the “without prejudice” privilege can be invoked.
+48     In _Sin Lian Heng Construction Pte Ltd v Singapore Telecommunications Ltd_ <span class="citation">[2007] 2 SLR(R) 433</span>, Sundaresh Menon JC, as he then was, said at [13], that there are two prerequisites before the “without prejudice” privilege can be invoked.
 The first is that the communication must be an “admission”.
 The second is that there must in fact be a dispute which the parties are trying to settle.
 He elaborated that the privilege does not apply if, for example, the discussion was to discuss repayment of an admitted liability rather than to negotiate and compromise a disputed liability, citing _Bradford v Bingley plc v Rashid_ [2006] 4 All ER 705 at [73].

 49     In the case before me, there was no dispute that the maximum service charge payable by the Plaintiff for the new term was $0.902 psf.
 The Defendant was simply trying to get the Plaintiff to agree to pay more in that meeting as well as in earlier discussions.
 It seems to me that this is similar to the situation where a debtor does not dispute a debt but is asking for more time to pay.
 Accordingly, there was no dispute which the parties were trying to compromise.